 And know the place for the first time.”

-While we could start anywhere, the COBALT Learning Journey begins underwater, deep within the seagrass meadows.
-We being by listening to these stunning flowering plants, super heroes of our ecosystem yet they remain hidden fro out imagination and attention.
+In Casco Bay, Gulf of Maine, the COBALT Learning Journey begins underwater, deep within the seagrass meadows.
 The journey of guided imagination begins with us not just learning about seagrass meadows and their amazing benefits but also becoming them!
 To experience the wholeness of this bioregion, we begin the journey inside these stunning ecosystems to sense wider inter-relationships across systems such as food, fiber, waste and water and to start to experience the wholeness of this place.
 Join us in Team Zostera, (an initiative of COBALT) as we engage with scholars, indigenous leaders, creative artists, philosophers and more in transforming our world toward a more just, equitable and regenerative future.

 January 10-12, 2024

-Casco Bay Seagrass Mapping Workshop using R and GIS: Bioregional Data Lab
+The first Casco Bay Seagrass Mapping Workshop using R and GIS: Bioregional Data Lab was a big success and others will follow!

-The event will be located at and hosted by the Osher Map Library and Smith Center for Cartographic Education, Forest Avenue, Portland, ME, USA starting on Wednesday, January 10, 2024 at 8:30 AM EST and ending on January 12th at 4:30pm.
+The event was located at and hosted by the Osher Map Library and Smith Center for Cartographic Education, Forest Avenue, Portland, ME.

 Blue Marble Evaluation